arjunanil12/document-rag-api/README.md

 | [Testing Strategy](#testing-strategy) | Information on testing framework and approach.                              |
 | [Note](#note)                   | A personal note from the developer regarding the project's current status.   |

 ---

-Here’s the reformatted **Installation & Setup** section for clarity:

----